Alex3k/lgtm_hrdr/README.md

 You will need to do the following for both gem_a and gem_b.
 I will use the below steps for gem_a, please repeat accordingly for gem_b replacing grafana_a and gem_a with grafana_b and gem_b respectively.
 1. Get the IP address of grafana_a from running `terraform output` within the stack directory.
 2. Log in with your configured OAuth user
-3. Go back to the gem directory and run `terraform output`
 4. Set the plugin token to be the output from terraform called "gem_token_override".
 Also set the "Grafana Enterprise Metrics URL" to be gem_a_endpoint from terraform output
 5. Create a tenant, I will call it "tenant1"
 6. Create an access policy for this tenant.
 I will call it tenant1-ap.
 I have also ticked all permissions and selected the tenant1 tenant